artur-s/FsWorkshop/Basics.md

         ```
        - Note: It looks like a series of lamba expressions where each one has exactly one parameter.
         So, it can be seen as a choice between a set of lambda expressions.
-        Each choice is deffined by the first pattern that matches the expression.
+        Each choice is defined by the first pattern that matches the expression.
         _Order is important_ (unlike `switch`)

          ```fsharp